hunterjm/stagg/README.md

 # Stagg Monorepo

+Make each scraper run for one batch of 20 matches.
+Loop through players and kick off 2 scrapers for each player/game combo, one starting at 0 and one starting at oldest end time

 Built with TypeScript, Node, Express, MongoDB, React, and Next; package management provided by Lerna

 ## Getting Started